jamescussen/PortalsReleases/README.md

 ## Change Log

+Version 1.3.1:
+- Added account order sorting - Supports alphabetical order for username/friendly name and domain name based sort order.
+Sort order by default is not saved, however, the "Save sort order" setting in the Global Preferences allows you to save the sort order across reboots.
+- Fixed session expiry error bug that happens in the Azure portals.
+(After upgrading the error will be seen once more until cookies are saved again).
+- Fixed issue with calling toast not popping in Teams.
+- Added Entra Portal.
+- Added Azure Preview Portal.
+- Removed deprecated Protection Portal.
+- Other bug fixes and improvements.

 Version 1.3.0:
 - Upgraded to Electron 17.4.7 and Chromium 98.0.4758.141
 - Fixed popup windows in both old and new Exchange Admin Centres!